neeerp/runelite-random-screenshot/README.md

 # Random Screenshot
 A RuneLite plugin that takes random screenshots as you go about your adventures.

-You can find your randomly taken screenshots under the `Random Screenshots` folder in your RuneLite Screenshots folder.
+By default, you can find your randomly taken screenshots under the `Random Screenshots` folder in your RuneLite Screenshots folder.
+You may also configure a custom folder to save your screenshots to.
+Note that if you sync your RuneLite settings across multiple devices, your custom directory might not be valid on all of them!

 Feel free to suggest improvements/features on this repository's issues page, or submit a pull request!

-## Configuration
+## Screenshot Frequency
 Every game tick, there is a 1 in `n` chance that a screenshot is taken (with `n` configurable via the "Sample Weight" option). _This does not guarantee a screenshot will be taken every `n` ticks!
 It's random!_ Moreover, the roll to take a screenshot does not happen whenever the bank pin UI is open.